inthescales/lyre-site/blog/2024-12-11-notes-on-old-english-roots.md

 ## What comes next?

-There are many more Old English roots that can be added, and more origin languages beyond that, but before laboring to increase the breadth of the program, I want to spend time revisiting what I've written so far — revising the data format, rearchitecting the code, maybe even a full rewrite in a programming language I feel more proficient in.
+There are many more Old English roots that can be added, and more origin languages beyond that, but the first thing may be to revisit some of the work I've already done — revising the data format, rearchitecting some code, maybe even a full rewrite in a programming language I feel more proficient in.
 A tall structure needs a strong foundation.

 I could use a break first though.